Secure Messaging

 ACP 127 Mode

 Harrier may be configured in an ACP 127 Mode, which restricts messages to capabilities that an ACP 127 client can provide.
 When used in ACP127 mode addresses are presented as ACP 127 RI (Routing Indicator) and PLA (Plain Language Address) with SMTP addressing hidden from the user.
 Also, lines are limited to 69 characters, character set is restricted to ITA2 or IA5 and attachments are disabled.
-This is helpful when Harrier is deployed in a system where ACP 127 is predominantely used.
+This is helpful when Harrier is deployed in a system where ACP 127 is predominantly used.

 Security Labels